balintkissdev/bdgl/README.md

 compiled with a Open Watcom and linked with this library work under DOSBox.
 The currently supported DOS compiler is Open Watcom 1.9 and Open Watcom V2 on Windows and Linux.

+For more resources on game programming for DOS, check out the [awesome-dos](https://github.com/balintkissdev/awesome-dos) list.

 ## Features